foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/breton-warrior.md

 #### The Steed

-***Charioteer:*** *You move 20% faster and your Carry Weight is increased by 100.*
+***Charioteer:*** *You no longer spend Stamina when sprinting out of combat, and your Carry Weight is increased by 100.*

-If you feel secure in your defenses, a 20% Movement Speed boost and a Carry Weight increase can provide plenty of utility.
-A great choice for the late game where you'll likely be indestructible from other sources.
+If you feel secure in your defenses, the out of combat movement and Carry Weight increase can provide plenty of utility.
+A solid choice for the late game where you'll likely be indestructible from other sources.

 </details>